 3. Cultivate your network

 You’re headed for new pastures, but keep nurturing the relationships you’ve built over the years.
 Your soon-to-be former boss and coworkers are an important part of your professional network.
-Even if you’ve had conflicts with them in the past, your last two weeks on the job are the time to put all that aside.
+Even if you’ve had to manage conflict with them in the past, your last two weeks on the job are the time to put all that aside.
 Add them as LinkedIn connections.
 Get their personal email addresses.
 Go out to lunch one last time.
 Who knows?
 You may one day find yourself becoming a boomerang employee, going back to your old employer.

 4. Facilitate handovers